mayurdalvi5/ICR-Flight-Delay-Weather-Disruptions/week 5/Read me week 5.md

    - **Ella**
    - **Tristan**
-   - **Mayur**
-   - **Reza** This week, me and Mayur worked on looking at more dataset, and we will work on how to handle the na values.
+   - **Reza and Mayur** This week, me and Mayur worked on looking at more dataset, and we will work on how to handle the na values.
 Additionally, we will start working on the Sources section of the first report.